 As the pandemic comes to an end, the world is ready to travel again with people using booking apps to book their travels.
 The online travel booking segment is one of the largest in the travel industry.
 It is estimated to be worth around $1.2 trillion annually, and the online booking market makes up 63% of that, or roughly $756 billion.
 Statistics show that the travel market is expected to reach $833.52 billion in 2025.
 Millions of new travelers are booking flights, making hotel reservations, or paying for rideshare services through their mobile apps.
 However, 72% of these mobile bookings take place within 48 hours of last-minute Google searches that include the words ‘tonight’ and ‘today’.
 In this blog, we’ll discuss the top 6 attacks on booking apps and how to solve them.

-Attack on Booking App Transactions
+Cyber Attacks on Booking App Transactions

 Recently, popular booking smartphone apps were found to use the HTTP protocol to send and receive data.
 But, the HTTP standard lacks encryption, allowing attackers to readily intercept data if they are on the same network or have access to the individual’s data channel.
-The usage of unencrypted HTTP Protocol in the mobile booking apps can lead to Man in the Middle attacks.
-Use Appdome to ensure communication between your booking app and the server is secure.
+The usage of unencrypted HTTP Protocol in mobile booking apps can lead to Man in the Middle attacks.
+Use Appdome to ensure communication between your booking app and its backend servers is secure.
 Use Appdome to protect Android and iOS app connections with TLS, SSL certificate validation, CA verification, malicious proxy detection, TLS version enforcement, secure certificate pinning.

 Protect Booking App Consumers against Overlay Attacks